ccb-hms/HarvardInovalonUserGuide/Prompts/CombinedMinimalDictionary.md

 # CLAIMCODE

-The CLAIMCODE file contains claim attributes related to encounter data.
+The CLAIMCODE table contains claim attributes related to encounter data.
 See Appendix A for lookup values.

 ### Columns: